 Whether you're feeling inspired or in need of some ideas, our free fundraising packs are full of hints and tips, advice and materials to get you started

 How you'll make a difference

 Abuse changes childhoods, but so can we.
-By taking part in a walk or trek for us, your donation will make sure that when a child needs a helping hand, we're there.
+By taking part in a fundraising event, your donation will make sure that when a child needs a helping hand, we're there.

 You might also like...

 Volunteer at an event